Wealth maximization definition

 Problems with Wealth Maximization

 The concept of wealth maximization has been criticized, since it tends to drive a company to take actions that are not always in the best interests of its stakeholders, such as suppliers, employees, and local communities.
-For example:
+Here are several examples:

-• A company may minimize its investment in safety equipment in order to save cash, thereby putting workers at risk.
+A company minimizes its investment in safety equipment in order to save cash, thereby putting workers at risk.

-• A company may continually pit suppliers against each other in the unmitigated pursuit of the lowest possible parts prices, resulting in some suppliers going out of business.
+A company continually pits suppliers against each other in the unmitigated pursuit of the lowest possible parts prices, resulting in some suppliers going out of business.

-• A company may only invest minimal amounts in pollution controls, resulting in environmental damage to the surrounding area.
+A company only invests minimal amounts in pollution controls, resulting in environmental damage to the surrounding area.

 Because of these types of issues, senior management may find it necessary to back away from the sole pursuit of wealth maximization, and instead pay attention to other issues, as well.
 The result is likely to be a modest reduction in shareholder wealth.
 Given the issues noted here, wealth maximization should be considered just one of the goals that a company must attend to, rather than its only goal.